The ranks opened suddenly, and a figure stepped into view.

 By the time the army reached Paris, they were able to enter the capital city unopposed.
 The royalists had fled before the Emperor’s advance and, once again, Napoleon Bonaparte had reclaimed his throne.

-However, regardless of the outcome, Napoleon Bonaparte’s escape from exile remains a fascinating moment in his remarkable life.
+However, regardless of that outcome, Napoleon Bonaparte’s escape from exile remains a fascinating moment in his remarkable life.
 The subsequent march through France, gathering support and rallying troops with nothing but his words and charisma, defines perfectly one of Europe’s greatest military leaders.